 In March 2020, Wired Ivy dropped its first episode, just as the Covid-19 pandemic was closing university campuses around the world.
 As we enter our second year of podcasting, we’ve decided to switch from semester-based seasons to releasing one episode per month, starting with Episode 22 – Innovative Learners.
-In keeping with what is quicklyContinue reading “Podcast 22: Innovative Learners”
+In keeping with what is quicklyContinue reading “#20: Innovative Learners (Alumni Panel)”

 I think sometimes people take for granted that face-to-face is more rigorous but I know my outcomes are more intentional.
 There’s a lot of prep work that goes into online delivery.